RandallBalestriero/Sknet/sknet/docs/source/index.rst

       the development team around max-affine splines to interpret deep neural networks

-This toolbox is oriented for research and education, for any scale projects do not requiring multi-GPU computing.
+This toolbox is oriented for research and education, and any projects do not requiring multi-GPU computing.
 We briefly describe here the fundamentals of the toolbox.
 The project is on _GitHub.

-Sknet way ot working
+Sknet way of working
 --------------------

 The library is built with the deep learning pipeline in mind.
 That is, it provides multiple blocks being combined to solve a task.
 Those blocks are:

-    - dataset :ref:`dataloading-label`: any collection of inputs or (input-output) pairs
+    - :ref:`dataloading-label`: any collection of inputs or (input-output) pairs
-    - pre-processing (optional): pre-processing that can be applied onto any dataset for increased performances s.a. zca whitening
+    - :ref:`preprocess-label` (optional): pre-processing that can be applied onto any dataset for increased performances s.a. zca whitening
-    - models : a fully describe DNN form input to output, in term of layers s.a.
+    - :ref:`model-label`: a fully describe DNN form input to output, in term of layers s.a.
 LeNet5
-    - layers : low-level building blocks of any DNN s.a. dense or conv2D
+    - :ref:`layer-label`: low-level building blocks of any DNN s.a. dense or conv2D
     - optimizer : any updating policy applied onto the learnable weights of a model s.a. adam or sgd
     - learning rate schedules: combined with a loss function, a model and